nvucinic/kdbg/README.md

 # KDBG image

-KDBG is a small docker container based on lastest Alpine Linux image, used for debugging Kubernetes clusters from inside a pod.
+KDBG (Kubernetes Debuger) is a small docker container based on lastest Alpine Linux image, used for debugging Kubernetes clusters from inside a pod.

 This image is built to be small (~26MB) and efficient.